Please help us throw ink at the devil by printing and distributing this article!!

 This map was made after the return to Portugal of the Corte-Real expedition to Newfoundland.
 It shows the western continent as separate from Asia.
 The Portuguese passed a law forbidding any foreigner under pain of death from looking at their maps.
 An Italian named Alberto Cantino, Lisbon based agent of the powerful Italian Este family, managed to have the map smuggled out of Portugal.

-It also show the line of the Treaty of Tordesillas running from North to South.
+It also shows the line of the Treaty of Tordesillas running from North to South.

 This map was the forerunner of the Waldseemuller map of 1507.

-Magellan knew EXACTLY where the Straits were located!!
+Magellan knew EXACTLY where the Strait was located!!

 Magellan has access to the king's archives and he saw the maps of the New World that John Cabot had made.
 He saw on the maps a Strait running across the southern part of the New World.
 That was the information that Emperor Charles V desperately needed to sail westward to the Pacific and challenge the Portuguese.
 No wonder the Portuguese had a fit when they found out.